In this guide, I’ll show you how to make DIY solar powered LED lights in JUST 5 steps.

 Step 3: Connect the Charge Controller & LED Lights to the Battery

 Note: It’s recommended you add a fuse on the positive battery cable.
-Not sure how?
-Check out my full instructions on connecting a battery to a charge controller.
+The easiest way to do this is to buy an ANL fuse set and some fuse cables.
+Or you can DIY it by adding an inline fuse holder like I did.
+(Not sure how to add one?
+Check out my full instructions on connecting a battery to a charge controller.)

 Connect the negative battery cable and negative LED wire to the negative battery terminal.
 Connect the positive battery cable and positive LED wire to the positive battery terminal.